dorkbox/SystemTray/README.md

 Notes:
 -------
 - Ubuntu 16.04+ with JavaFX require `libappindicator1` because of JavaFX GTK and indicator panel incompatibilities.
 See [more details](https://github.com/dorkbox/SystemTray/issues/14#issuecomment-248853532).
+We attempt to fallback to using Swing in this situation.

  - MacOSX JavaFX (Java7) is incompatible with the SystemTray by default.
 See [issue details](https://bugs.openjdk.java.net/browse/JDK-8116017).
      - To fix this do one of the following